 Tourists’ attractions in Eritrea have started attracting tourists from across the world.
-Travel to Eritrea has not been very easy previously.
-More recently, by the government’s efforts and Eritrea’s increasing popularity among the tourists for its natural beauty, cultural and archeological sites, more and more international airlines have started their flight services.
+Travel to Eritrea has not been straightforward previously.
+More and more international airlines have started their flight services through the government’s efforts and Eritrea’s increasing popularity among the tourists for its natural beauty and cultural and archeological sites.

 So, what are the major tourist attractions in Eritrea that the country is fast becoming a popular tourist destination?
-It is simply because Eritrea has too many diverse attractions, ranging from its unique fauna and flora, sea life, beautiful Archipelago formation, still functional remains of colonial era buildings, and above all, to its extremely rich archeological sites.
+It is because Eritrea has too many diverse attractions, ranging from its unique fauna and flora, sea life, beautiful Archipelago formation, still functional remains of colonial-era buildings, and above all, its extremely rich archeological sites like Adulis and Qohaito

-Asmara is Africa’s one of the most beautiful and pleasant capitals.
-It is described as “A city above the clouds”.
-Asmara hosts most of the tourists’ attractions in Eritrea.
-The famous buildings such as Fiat Tagliero Building, Cinema Asmara (or the old Opera House), St. Mary’s Coptic Cathedral, Al Khulafa al Rashedin and many more are a beautiful blend of western, African, and Islamic style of construction.
+Eritrea’s beautiful and pleasant capital is described as “A city above the clouds.”
+Asmara hosts most of the tourist attractions in Eritrea.
+Famous buildings such as Fiat Tagliero Building, Cinema Asmara (or the old Opera House), St. Mary’s Coptic Cathedral, Al Khulafa al Rashedin, and many more are beautiful blends of western, African, and Islamic styles of construction.

 Ancient Port of Adulis

 The ancient port and archeological sites of Adulis make Eritrea the most popular country for archeologists.
 Adulis is 59 kilometers south of the modern sea-port Massawa.
-The ancient port of Adulis, in the 3rd century A.D, was one of the busiest ports linking the Greek, Roman, Byzantium Empires of the north to Africa, Arabia, India and China in the east.
+The ancient port of Adulis, in the 3rd century A.D, was one of the busiest ports linking the Greek, Roman, and Byzantium Empires of the north to Africa, Arabia, India, and China in the east.
 Adulis is one of the most tourist attractions in Eritrea.

 Zula and the Gulf of Zula

 Zula is a small town near the archeological sites of Adulis.
-Adulis, the gulf of Zula, agricultural town of Foro, The Aligede River between two large Mountains, the mangroves on the coast are very popular tourist attractions in Zula.
+Adulis, the gulf of Zula, the agricultural village of Foro, The Aligede River between two large Mountains, and the mangroves on the coast are top-rated tourist attractions in Zula.